scientific-python/specs/purpose-and-process/index.md

 Projects that adopt a SPEC early should engage in the collaborative process leading to the SPEC being endorsed by the Core Projects.
 Each SPEC describes what adopting it means in its _Ecosystem Adoption_ section.
-Every project is responsible for deciding whether they will adopt a SPEC according to their own governance process.

 # Notes